 3-inch Rocket Air Brake System

-The last SOAR project that I have undertaken is the design and manufacturing of a 3-inch rocket equipped with an air brake system for active altitude control.
-This rocket's intended mission intended to allow testing of a new air brake control system on a low-stakes, and relatively low-power fight (H & I impulse class motors).
+One of the last SOAR projects that I took on was the design and manufacturing of a 3-inch rocket equipped with an air brake system for active altitude control.
+This rocket's intended purpose was to allow testing of new air brake control system software on a low-stakes, and low-cost flight (H & I impulse class motors).

-With this 3-inch rocket and air brake hardware, test flights for controls system software can be done with 95% less cost and faster turnaround times.
+With this 3-inch rocket and air brake hardware, test flights for controls system software could be done with 95% less cost and much faster turnaround times.